 In UKIP's case, the problem could be terminal.
 Despite what lazy commentators and professional doom mongers say, the kippers have always posed the Tories more of a problem.
 At its strongest, they weren't so much a threat to Labour as a catch-all protest party that, in Labour areas, primarily consolidated the anti-Labour vote.
 Under Farage, they almost got there.
 When the Tories underwent a major organisational collapse after the passage of Equal Marriage legislation and UKIP announced its turn to the workers, this was the closest it came to building a viable base.
 However, without the solidifying force of Farage's personality, this coalition between disgruntled Tories and lumpenised Labour was destined to fray.
 Theresa May knows well that facing right on Brexit is enough to win back enough of the kipper coalition to see her safely through in 2020.
 Also clawing at UKIP's base is, somewhat counter-intuitively, the Liberal Democrats who are making inroads again into the none-of-the-above vote.
 UKIP is shrivelling as they empty of social content, leaving behind nothing but a useless gaggle of careerists stranded sans their tickets to the Euro gravy train.

 This absolutely was on show in Stoke.
-They threw so much money at the campaign that Nuttall crashed through by-election spending and now smoke like a car wreck by the side of the road.
+They threw so much money at the campaign that Nuttall crashed through by-election spending limits and now smokes like a car wreck by the side of the road.
 Sundry Labour supporters await their returns with interest.
 Away from the minutiae of technicalities, UKIP's effort was probably the most fruitless and amateurish I have ever seen.
 Door knockers repeatedly canvassed the same area rather than spreading out across the constituency.
 For instance, the kippers came down the drive way of one of our members seven times.
 While out and about on the trail, rather than work toward pre-determined routes they would peel off and follow Labour canvassing teams.
 On the day itself, they had tellers dotted about polling stations taking voter numbers, but had no Voter ID so they could return that information and knock out their promises.
 The kipper mobile festooned with UKIP imagery driving round day after day, bampots wandering around Hanley in union jack suits and sandwich boards accosting randoms about immigrants and Brexit ... they gave an appearance of a campaign without mounting a campaign.
 I've heard Tories complain about the kippers' lackadaisical attitude during the EU referendum, and firsthand, we now know what they were talking about.
 Not that they really needed to mount one.
 While the national press were pumping out the usual hard right idiocies and their helpful friends in commentland were talking up Nuttall's chances, they also got a bit of a hand from the local paper.
 For example, when the news broke about his Hillsborough lies, this is how they chose to report it ... by concentrating on Gareth's old tweets.
 And they wonder why, in a Labour city, their circulation is on a downward spiral - I know lifelong Sentinel readers who've cancelled their subscription over their coverage.

 A party without substance, a structure without structure, their loss means a permanent downgrade to council by-election also-rans is on the cards, and nothing less than the abolition of immigration controls or direct rule from Brussels will jumpstart their clapped out motor again.
 If only there was someone who'd been saying UKIP were born as a declining force while everyone else was tipping it as the new party of the working class ...